PCMDI/pcmdi_metrics/pcmdi_metrics/extremes/README.md

 | ModUnitsAdjust | (tuple) Provide information for units conversion.
 Uses format (flag (bool), operation (str), value (float), new units (str)).
 Operation can be "add", "subtract", "multiply", or "divide".
 For example, use (True, 'multiply', 86400, 'mm/day') to convert kg/m2/s to mm/day.|
 | ObsUnitsAdjust | (tuple) Similar to ModUnitsAdjust, but for reference dataset. |

+## Extreme value analysis details

+For this driver, we have implemented the Generalized Extreme Value analysis in pure Python.
+The return value results may vary from those obtained with the R climextRemes package, which was used to conduct the return value analysis in Wehner, Gleckler, and Lee (2000).
+In the nonstationary case, the GEV location parameter is linearly dependent on the covariate.

 ## References